blairjordan/gdrive-json/README.md

 ### Structure your content

-Videos in the directory above should be contained in folders, with video files directly contained under each folder, along with any thumbnails or cover art.
+Your videos should be contained in named folders, with video files directly contained under each folder, along with any thumbnails or cover art.

 **Example:**